mozilla-services/qdo/DESIGN.rst

   multiple threads?

   - Shouldn't matter to the qdo
-- pause mode? without triggering rebalance (during queuey upgrades?)
+- pause mode? without triggering re-balance (during queuey upgrades?)

   - Perhaps, not in initial version.
 If queuey goes down, worker should stay alive and wait for it to come back